AOD 9604 (5mg)

 AOD 9604 Peptide and Lipolytic Activity

-Early clinical studies were carried out on obese mice where the AOD 9604 peptide was chronically presented for 14 days.
-Following the experiment, the results reported reduction in body weight and excess fat.
-These results were directly correlated with the increased levels of major lipolytic receptors, ß3-AR, found in the fat cells.
-AOD 9604 peptide appeared to exhibit action similar to hGH where both are capable to increase the repressed levels of lipolytic receptors in obese mice as compared to the lean mice.
+Early studies were carried out on obese mice where the AOD 9604 peptide was periodically introduced for 14 days.
+Following the experiment, the results reported a reduction in weight and excess fat.
+These results appeared directly correlated with the increased levels of major lipolytic receptors, beta(3)-AR, found in the fat cells.
+AOD 9604 peptide appeared to exhibit action similar to hGH wherein both may be capable of increasing repressed levels of lipolytic receptors in obese mice as compared to the lean mice.
 To confirm whether the lipolytic action of AOD 9604 might merely be associated with the increased lipolytic receptor levels, additional studies were carried out where AOD 9604 was given to mice with knocked out lipolytic receptors.
-Further analysis suggested that the AOD 9604 peptide enacted the lipolytic action via increased energy expenditure and fat oxidation.
-(1) Both these findings on chronic and acute action of AOD 9604 suggested that while enhanced ß3-AR expression played a role in the chronic action of the compound, ß3-AR might not be the sole arbiter in this reaction.
+Further analysis suggested that the AOD 9604 peptide enacted the lipolytic action via increased energy expenditure and fat oxidation.(1) Both these findings on chronic and acute action of AOD 9604 suggested that while enhanced beta(3)-AR expression may have played a role in the chronic action of the compound, beta(3)-AR might not be the sole arbiter in this reaction.
 Oxidation and enhanced energy expenditure appeared to be vital in the proposed action of the peptide.

 In 2000, a research study was carried out in obese Zucker rats where the AOD 9604 peptide was given daily for 19 consecutive days.
-Following the study, it was reported that the body weight appeared to be reduced in all rats by over 50% in comparison to the rats given a placebo.
-Further analysis suggested that the adipose tissues of the AOD 9604 peptide animals had increased lipolytic activity and with no insulin sensitivity interruption in the animals.
+Following the study, it was reported that weight appeared to be reduced in all rats by over 50%, in comparison to the rats given a placebo.
+Further analysis suggested that the adipose tissues of the AOD 9604 peptide animals had increased lipolytic activity and no marked insulin sensitivity interruption in the animals.(3)

 AOD 9604 Peptide and Obesity

-In 2004, clinical trials observed the actions of the peptide in 300 obese subjects, who were given the peptide for a 12-week period.
+In 2004, clinical trials observed the actions of the peptide in 300 obese subjects who were given the peptide for 12 weeks.
 The rate of weight loss remained consistent throughout the study period.
-The trial results noted minor improvement exhibited in the subjects’ cholesterol profiles and glucose tolerance levels.
-(4)
+The trial results noted minor improvement exhibited in the subjects’ cholesterol profiles and glucose tolerance levels.(4)

 AOD 9604 Peptide and Cell Regeneration

 Additional research was conducted to study the regenerative potential of the peptide.
-In 2015, 32 white rabbits were divided into four groups of eight and each group was given a placebo, AOD 9604, hyaluronic acid, or a combination of both AOD 9604 and hyaluronic acid for a period of 4 to 7 weeks.
+In 2015, 32 white rabbits were divided into four groups of eight, and each group was given a placebo, AOD 9604, hyaluronic acid, or a combination of AOD 9604 and hyaluronic acid for 4 to 7 weeks.
 After the study, these rabbits were assessed morphologically and histopathologically to determine the degree of cartilage degeneration.
 It was concluded that rabbits given the combination of AOD 9604 with hyaluronic acid apparently exhibited the least degeneration.
-Thus, it was suggested by the researchers that AOD 9604 might exhibit potential to enhance cartilage regeneration and cartilage repair in some capacity.
-(3) Multiple clinical studies have suggested that the peptide may significantly induce lipolysis and prevent lipogenesis by possibly mimicking natural hGH.
+Thus, it was suggested by the researchers that AOD 9604 might exhibit potential to enhance cartilage regeneration and cartilage repair in some capacity.(5)

 AOD 9604 is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.